-The Sashroyi Chula program works with marginalized communities in Bangladesh, including those in refugee camps, host communities surrounding these camps, and other areas of indigenous, far-flung tribal regions.
-The improved cookstove, designed by a consortium of climate technology experts, is portable, properly insulated, and features effective airflow, which helps reduce firewood usage, improves biomass combustion efficiency, and ensures a healthier cooking solution in these settlements of Bangladesh.
+The Sashroyi Chula program works with marginalized communities in Bangladesh, including those in refugee camps, host communities surrounding these camps, and other areas of indigenous, far-flung tribal communities.
+The improved cookstove, designed by a consortium of climate technology experts, is portable, properly insulated, and features effective airflow.
+It helps reduce firewood usage, improves biomass combustion efficiency, and ensures a healthier cooking solution in these settlements in Bangladesh.

 Bangladesh

-Project Location: Kishoreganj, Molobibazar, Habiganj, Netrokona, Sylhet, Sunamganj, Brahmanbaria; Bangladesh
+Project Location: Kishoreganj, Molobibazar, Habiganj, Netrokona, Sylhet, Sunamganj, and Brahmanbaria, Bangladesh

 Methodology: Technologies & Practices to Displace Decentralized Thermal Energy Consumption